 Creativity is not just beneficial from an artistic point of view – although it does wonderful things for developing a child’s sense of artistry and unique style.
 Developing creativity is also important for problem solving and critical thinking, and helps children to develop science, math, social and emotional comprehension.
 Further, creativity can help boost a child’s confidence in their ability to face the challenges in all facets of their world.
 Thus, helping your child to develop their creativity early in life can provide substantial benefits for years to come.

 Below are several suggestions for promoting your child’s creative development:

 Many children are shuttled from school to activities to playdates and back again, with little time for unstructured play.
 Providing children with opportunities to just be—to think and act out on their thoughts independently—is important to their creative development.

 How can parents facilitate this time?
 Give children a space designated for creative play: a basement room for building forts, a corner of the kitchen for arts-and-crafts or a spare bedroom for dress-up.
 Decorate these spaces with the results of their creativity.
 Also, provide the raw materials: art supplies, cardboard boxes and other building materials, as well as unused clothes for costumes, all make for hours of creative play.

-At Celebree Learning Centers, we foster your child’s creativity by providing a warm, accepting atmosphere that allows for unstructured play and creative thought.
+At Celebree School, we foster your child’s creativity by providing a warm, accepting atmosphere that allows for unstructured play and creative thought.
 If you are interested in an educational and fun program for your infant, toddler, preschooler or school-age child, we encourage you to contact us today!